Skip to main contentSkip to navigation

 Can I recover deleted files from a modern WD My Passport external drive?

-In most cases, no. Modern WD external drives like the WD20SMZW use Shingled Magnetic Recording (SMR), which layers data tracks and runs background garbage collection through complex translator firmware.
-When a file is deleted, the translator marks those shingled zones for rewriting.
-The drive returns zeroes to any software attempting to read the deleted sectors.
-No commercial recovery software can bypass this architectural behavior.
+No commercial recovery software can bypass this behavior.
 If the drive suffers firmware corruption or physical damage rather than a simple file deletion, professional hardware imaging with PC-3000 can bypass the corrupted translator and recover data from the physical platter surface.

 Can I run data recovery software or CHKDSK on a clicking hard drive?

-Running consumer recovery software (Recuva, EaseUS, Disk Drill) or Windows chkdsk on a drive with a failing head stack causes the operating system to aggressively retry unreadable sectors.
-Each retry forces the damaged heads across the platters, scraping the magnetic coating into unrecoverable dust.
 A drive that was recoverable with a controlled head swap in a filtered environment becomes permanently destroyed after hours of forced retries.
-If the drive clicks, beeps, or grinds, power it off and send it to a lab with PC-3000 imaging capability.
+Power off the drive and send it to a lab with PC-3000 imaging capability.

 Why do some data recovery companies promise 24-hour turnaround?